prathamiitp/prathamiitp/README.md

 - 🌱 I’m currently learning- DSA, WebDev
 - 👯 I’m looking to collaborate on- Anything that is not enough straight forward, to actually learn something out of it
 - 🤔 I’m looking for help with- Time Management skills
-- ⚡ Fun fact: It sounds to boring to do aesthatics (w.r.t. me), hence I just used the templet provided by github😅
+- ⚡ Fun fact: It sounds too boring to do aesthatics (w.r.t. me), hence I just used the templet provided by github😅

 <details>
   <summary>📃 Resume</summary>